datalayer/jupyter-rtc-test/README.md

 ### 7. Jupyter Collaboration

-The JupyterLab extension that delivers the RTC functionality to the end-user developed in https://github.com/jupyterlab/jupyter_collaboration.
+The JupyterLab extension that delivers the RTC functionality to the end-user is developed in https://github.com/jupyterlab/jupyter_collaboration.

 ```bash
 yarn test:py:7